Lack of virus testing stokes fears in world's refugee camps

 There are no official figures for the number of refugees who live in camps, but Egeland estimates they make up 10% to 15% of all refugees and displaced people, a population the U.N. estimates at over 70 million.

-Refugees have already tested positive in Italy, Germany, Iran, Australia and Greece, where authorities said Tuesday that 150 people living in a quarantined hotel for asylum-seekers had contracted the coronavirus, and none displayed symptoms of COVID-19.
+Refugees have already tested positive in Italy, Germany, Iran, Australia and Greece, where authorities said Tuesday that 150 people living in a quarantined hotel for asylum-seekers had contracted the coronavirus.

 Most people who become infected experience mild to moderate symptoms.
-But the virus can cause severe illness and lead to death, particularly among older people and those with underlying health problems.
-It is highly contagious and can be spread by those who appear healthy.
+But the virus can cause severe illness and lead to death, particularly among the elderly and infirm.

 A ‘MIRACLE’ THAT NO CASES HAVE BEEN FOUND